avimuks/Project-528/README.md

 **Step 4.5:** When the Status field changes to Completed, select View Details for the job.
 On the details page, the Job Output would be displayed.

 [_**Note:**_ Queries.txt contains the list of queries executed in this application.All the queries can be executed in the similar manner as described above]

+## Step 5

+### _**Exporting data to Excel**_

+_**NOTE:**_ Once the job has successfully completed, you can use the Microsoft Hive ODBC Driver to import data from Hive into Excel.
+Once you have installed the driver, use the following steps to connect to the table:-

+**Step5.1:** Open Excel and create a blank workbook.

+**Step5.2:** From the Data tab, select From Other Sources, and then select From Microsoft Query.

+**Step5.3:** When prompted to Choose Data Source, select the Sample Microsoft Hive DSN.

+**Step5.4:** In the Microsoft Hive ODBC Driver Connection dialog, enter the following values, and then click OK.

+**Step5.5:** Host - The host name of your HDInsight cluster.For example, mycluster.azurehdinsight.net

+	 User Name - The administrator name for your HDInsight cluster

+	 Password  - The administrator password.

+**Step5.6:** In the Query Wizard, select the table, and then select the > button.

+**Step5.7:** Click Next to continue through the wizard, until you reach a dialog with a Finish button.
+Click Finish.

+**Step5.8:** When the Import Data dialog appears, click OK to accept the defaults.
+After the query completes, the data will be displayed in Excel.

+## Special Thanks
+- (https://github.com/) GitHub for API and UI
+- Microsoft Azure
+- Microsoft Excel

+## Licence

+Developed by : AVINANDAN MUKHERJEE